-- 34. Sustainable development is a fundamental objective of the European Union.
+Sustainable development is a fundamental objective of the European Union.
 The European Council welcomes the Commission's first progress report on the renewed EU Sustainable Development Strategy (SDS).
 It agrees that the objectives and priorities under the seven key challenges contained in that strategy remain fully valid and that the main focus should therefore be on effective implementation at all levels.
 The renewed EU Strategy and national strategies for sustainable development also need to be linked up more closely.
-The governance structure and tools of the SDS in particular in relation to monitoring of progress and best practice sharing, must be fully used and strengthened.
-The EU's integrated climate and energy policy and an integrated approach to the sustainable management of natural resources, the protection of biodiversity and ecosystem services and sustainable production and consumption are key to achieving objectives under both the SDS and the Lisbon strategy.
-The EU must continue to work to move towards more sustainable transport and environmentally-friendly transport modes.
-The Commission is invited to present a roadmap together with its next Progress Report setting out the remaining actions to be implemented with highest priority until the next comprehensive review of the SDS is launched in 2011. - 35.
-The European Council welcomes the Council Conclusions on water scarcity and drought and invites the Commission to present a report in 2008 and pursue the work on the evolving EU strategy by 2012.
+The governance structure and tools of the SDS, in particular in relation to monitoring of progress and best practice sharing, must be fully used and strengthened.
+The EU's integrated climate and energy policy and an integrated approach to the sustainable management of natural resources, the protection of biodiversity and ecosystem services and sustainable production and consumption are among the drivers for achieving objectives under both the SDS and the Lisbon strategy.
+The EU must continue to work to move towards more sustainable transport and environmentally-friendly transport modes contributing to climate protection, energy efficiency, improving air quality and reducing noise emissions.
+The Commission is invited to present a roadmap together with its next Progress Report on the SDS setting out the remaining actions to be implemented with highest priority.

+38. The European Council welcomes the Council Conclusions on water scarcity and drought and invites the Commission to present a report in 2008 and, on this basis, to review and further develop the evolving EU strategy by 2012.
 It also acknowledges the need to reinforce the link between Business and Biodiversity at European level, welcoming the EU Business and Biodiversity Initiative and the commitment from the Commission to provide technical support.

-- 36. The European Council welcomes the Commission Communication on an integrated maritime policy for the European Union and the proposed Action Plan which sets out the first concrete steps in developing an integrated approach to maritime affairs.
+- 39. The European Council welcomes the Commission Communication on an integrated maritime policy for the European Union and the proposed Action Plan which sets out the first concrete steps in developing an integrated approach to maritime affairs.
 The broad participation in the preceding public consultation and the comprehensive debate at the Lisbon Ministerial Conference reflected the interest which stakeholders show for the development of such a policy.
-The future integrated maritime policy should ensure synergies and coherence between sectoral policies and fully respect the principle of subsidiarity.
+The future integrated maritime policy should ensure synergies and coherence between sectorial policies, bring added value and fully respect the principle of subsidiarity.
 Furthermore it should be developed as a tool to address the challenges facing Europe's sustainable development and competitiveness.
 It should take particularly account of the different specificities of Member States and specific maritime regions which should call for increased cooperation, including islands, archipelagos and outermost regions as well as of the international dimension.
 The European Council welcomes the conclusion of the Marine Strategy Framework Directive as the environmental pillar of this policy.
 The European Council invites the Commission to come forward with the initiatives and proposals contained in the Action Plan and calls on the future Presidencies to work on the establishment of an integrated maritime policy for the Union.
-The Commission is invited to report on progress achieved to the European Council at the end of 2009. - 37.
-The European Council welcomes the 4th Cohesion Report and stresses the importance of the debate on the future of this fundamental policy, started in the Cohesion Forum, in September, and pursued in the informal ministerial meeting on Regional Policy, in November. - 38.
+The Commission is invited to report on progress achieved to the European Council at the end of 2009. - 40.
 The European Council welcomes the Commission report on the 2004 Strategy for the Outermost Regions stating its positive results and presenting the future prospects for Community actions in those regions.
-The European Council looks forward to the conclusions of the public consultation launched and invites the Commission to present the relevant proposals at the latest in October 2008.
+The European Council looks forward to the conclusions of the public consultation launched and invites the Commission to present the relevant proposals at the latest in October 2008. - 41.
+The European Council welcomes the 4th Cohesion Report and stresses the importance of the debate on the future of this fundamental policy, started in the Cohesion Forum, in September, and pursued in the informal ministerial meeting on Regional Policy, in November.